 Faculty will cost-share healthcare premiums.
-Cost-share amounts are based on whether the faculty member signs up for single, two-person, or family coverage, and which option(s) he or she chooses.
-2015 Table (below) presents cost-share amounts for calendar 2015.
-For calendar years 2014, 2015, and 2016, faculty will pay 20% of the total healthcare premium for Option I (in 2016, this is the POS option) or the HSA options.
+Cost-share amounts are based on whether the faculty member signs up for single, two-person, or family coverage, and which option(s) he or she chooses The 2017 Table (below) presents cost share amounts for calendar year 2017.
+For calendar year 2018, faculty will pay a cost share of 22.5%, for calendar year 2019, 23.5% and for calendar year 2020, 25% of the total healthcare premium for the POS Option 1 or the HSA Options 1 and 2.